kristian-lange-tw/JATOS_docs_v3/pages/Write-Your-Own-Group-Studies.md

 ## Communication between group members

-JATOS provides two ways for communicating within the group: direct messaging between group members or via the group session.
+JATOS provides three ways for communicating within the group: direct messaging, broadcast messaging and via the group session.

 ### Direct messaging
-Members can send direct messages to other members of the same group with the [_jatos.sendGroupMsg_](jatos.js-Reference.html#jatossendgroupmsgmsg) and [_jatos.sendGroupMsgTo_](jatos.js-Reference.html#jatossendgroupmsgtorecipient-msg) functions.
-This way of communication is fast but can be unreliable in case of an unstable network connection.
+Members can send direct messages to a single other member of the same group with the [_jatos.sendGroupMsgTo_](jatos.js-Reference.html#jatossendgroupmsgtorecipient-msg) function.
+Like broadcast messaging this way of group communication is fast but can be unreliable in case of an unstable network connection.
 We use direct messaging in the [Snake example](http://v3.jatos.org/Example-Studies.html#snake) to send the coordinates of the snakes on every step.
 Here, speed is more critical than reliability in the messages, because a few dropped frames will probably go unnoticed.

+### Broadcast messaging
+Members can send messages to all other members of the same group with the [_jatos.sendGroupMsg_](jatos.js-Reference.html#jatossendgroupmsgmsg) function.
+Like direct messaging this way of group communication is fast but can be unreliable in case of an unstable network connection.

 ### Group session
 The Group Session is one of the [three types of session that JATOS provides](Session-Data-Three-Types.html).
 Members can access the group session data with the [group session functions](jatos.js-Reference.html#functions-to-access-the-group-session).
 The group session data are stored in JATOS' database **only while the group is active.
 It is deleted when the group is finished.** Communication via group session is slower, but more reliable than group messaging.
 If one member has an unstable internet connection or does a page reload, the group session will be automatically restored after the member reopens the group channel.
 Workers communicate via the group session data in the [Prisoner's Example study](http://v3.jatos.org/Example-Studies.html#prisoners-dilemma), because here one dropped message would lead to important information loss.